sriramjaju/sriramjaju.github.io/_posts/2017-11-08-EDA-RedWine.md

 ### What other features in the dataset do you think will help support your investigation into your feature(s) of interest?

-density, chlorides, alcohol
+Density, Chlorides, Alcohol.

 ### Did you create any new variables from existing variables in the dataset?

-Not yet, but I will create a new variable for ratings depending on the quality if wine.
+I will be creating a new variable for ratings depending on the quality if wine.

 ### Of the features you investigated, were there any unusual distributions?
 Did you perform any operations on the data to tidy, adjust, or change the form